smythp/software-design-lab/templates/goals.md

 # $Sabina's Course Goals

-## Goal One Design or design and build a reentry app for formerly incarcerated people or a relapse prevention app for people who just got out of rehab or a recovery app for people who use mind-altering substances and want to stop using these
+## Goal One Design or design and build a reentry app for formerly incarcerated people or a relapse prevention app for people who just got out of rehab or a recovery app for people who use mind-altering substances and want to stop using these or want to continue using these in a safe and reasonable way

 -----